vo1dstarxx/vo1dstarxx/README.md

 last 4 are by radiotrophic on deviantart.
 </details>

-you can skip all foreplay mumbo jumbo and add me on discord right away,,,,just so you know.
+if you have any questions you can whisper me, use neospring (i beleive i have receiving anons from unregistered users on) or add me on discord.

 ![](https://komarev.com/ghpvc/?username=vo1dstarxx&color=2CBEA1&style=plastic)